open-dis/opendis7-source-generator/README.md

 # opendis7-source-generator

-This is a project to generate a type-safe java implementation of the DIS Protocol v.
-7, IEEE Standard 1278.1-2012 from SISO and IEEE specifications.
+This project generates a type-safe java implementation of the DIS Protocol version 7, IEEE Standard 1278.1-2012 from SISO and IEEE specifications.
 This project is written in Java.

 This project provides a complete implementation of the IEEE DIS Protocol and associated enumerations that are used in the